 - Production planning templates – A template is a pre-determined format for creating a document.
 Production planning templates can help ensure that all the necessary information is included in the production plan and that the document is easy to follow.

-- Gantt chart – A Gantt chart is a graphical tool used to schedule and track tasks.
+- Gantt chart – A Gantt chart is a graphical tool to schedule and track tasks.
 For example, it can display the relationship between tasks and their start and finish dates.

 - Production planning tools online provide standard features and let you collaborate with others.